LEGO_HQEC: Automating the Analysis, Construction, and Decoding of Holographic Quantum Codes: Examples Using LEGO HQEC

 \subsubsection{Maximum-Rate HaPPY Code under Erasure Noise}

-\cref{code1} displays a code snippet for obtaining the threshold of the maximum-rate HaPPY code under erasure noise, utilizing the GE decoder discussed in \cref{section:decoders}.
-In the example above, the commensurate libraries and dependencies are first imported (lines 1-6), and then the stabilizers and logical operators for each layer are generated (lines 10-13).
-Next, those objects are then fed into the erasure decoder per layer $L$, and the Monte Carlo trials commence layerwise (lines 9 and 16).
-Finally, the results are written into a csv file and saved (lines 19).
+\cref{code1} displays a code snippet for the construction and execution of the threshold calculation for the maximum-rate HaPPY code under erasure noise, utilizing the GE decoder discussed in \cref{section:decoders}.
+In the example above, the commensurate libraries and dependencies are first imported (lines 1-5), and then the stabilizers and logical operators for each layer are generated (lines 11-13).
+Those objects are then fed into the erasure decoder per layer $L$, and the Monte Carlo trials commence layerwise (line 17).
+Finally, the results are written into a CSV file and saved (line 19).